m-adeel12/devops-learning-journey/03-git/notes/README.md

 Git is not a File Tracker !

 - In fact what Git tracks is snapshots, eveytime you do a commit  or a change, Git takes a snapshot  not of the line you just changed but the whole file.
 For example, if you was to change one line it would save that verison of the file efficently.
+- Git uses a key value store called SHA-1 hash which are long files of string that uniquely represent the contents of your file.
+So no two different blobs or file contents would have the same hash.

+- In simple words, its not just a tracker its a smart,compress hash-based snapshot engine.